 The Milwaukee Water Works (MWW) is recognized as a national leader for providing safe, high-quality drinking water, and for our water quality monitoring program.
 We treat Lake Michigan water with ozone disinfection, biologically active filtration, and chloramine disinfection.
-Since 1993, the Milwaukee Water Works has invested $508 million in its infrastructure, to ensure a reliable supply of pure, safe drinking water.
+In the 25 years following the 1993 "Cryptosporidum crisis," the Milwaukee Water Works invested $508 million in its infrastructure to ensure a reliable supply of pure, safe drinking water.

 Water quality is regulated by the U.S. Environmental Protection Agency (EPA), the Wisconsin Department of Natural Resources (DNR), and the Wisconsin Department of Health Services (DHS).